diastom/RedLightDL/docs/API.md

-# 📘 API Functions Reference
+﻿# 📘 API Functions Reference

-This document covers all high-level helper functions provided by PHShorts.
+This document covers all high-level helper functions provided by RedLight.
 These functions are designed for quick and simple usage without dealing with classes directly.

 ## Table of Contents